CXJ0614/CORMSIS-Summer-Project/README.md

 # CORMSIS-Summer-Project
-Code are written for the dissertation "Critical infrastructure resilience: A capacitated dispersion  problem"
+Code are written for the dissertation "Critical infrastructure resilience: A capacitated dispersion  problem".
+Including the BR-FC, BR-FP algorithm and the Tabu search algorithm.